dibleyj/mes-soft-touch-project/README.md

 LCD.cpp
 ```

 were sourced from the software pack provided with the dev board (I made some modifications to the `LCD` class, but the greater part of it is not original code).
-I think these are in large part files from Freescale - although the board support package that survives on the NXP site is in some weird self-extracting format that made this unreasonably hard to confirm.
+I think these are in large part files from Freescale (although the board support package that survives on the NXP site is in some weird self-extracting format that made this unreasonably hard to confirm).
 I reckon the LCD class was implemented by staff at the training provider, and I couldn't find a license file in the package.
 Not ideal, but I can re-implement it if need be.

-The `STLCD` derived class is my work.
+The `STLCD` derived class and a couple of the LCD class methods are my own work.